-(4) anniversary of August 10, 2020, with the remaining shares vesting in 36 equal monthly installments thereafter, subject to Dr. Reicin's continued service through each vesting date.
+(4) Represents shares of restricted stock issued to Dr. Reicin that are subject to vesting and a repurchase right in favor of Legacy Tectonic, with 25% of the total shares vested on the first anniversary of August 10, 2020, with the remaining shares vesting in 36 equal monthly installments thereafter, subject to Dr. Reicin's continued service through each vesting date.

-- (5) 25% of the shares subject to the option vested on the first anniversary of the vesting commencement date, with the remaining shares vesting in 36 equal monthly installments thereafter, subject to the officer's continued service through each vesting date. - (6) Represents shares of restricted stock issued to Dr. Reicin upon the early exercise of stock options that are subject to vesting and a repurchase right in favor of Legacy Tectonic, with 5,204 shares vesting on November 30, 2024 and the remainder vesting on December 31, 2024, subject to Dr. Reicin's continued service through each vesting date. - (7) The shares subject to the option vest in 48 equal monthly installments beginning on January 1, 2024.
+- (5) 25% of the shares subject to the option vested on the first anniversary of the vesting commencement date, with the remaining shares vesting in 36 equal monthly installments thereafter, subject to the officer's continued service through each vesting date. - Represents shares of restricted stock issued to Dr. Reicin upon the early exercise of stock options that are subject to vesting and a repurchase right in favor of Legacy Tectonic, with (6) - 5,204 shares vesting on November 30, 2024 and the remainder vesting on December 31, 2024, subject to Dr. Reicin's continued service through each vesting date The shares subject to the option vest in 48 equal monthly installments beginning on January 1, 2024. - (7)

 In connection with the closing of the Merger, our Compensation Committee approved option grants to certain of our employees, including Dr. Reicin, Mr. Lochner and Dr. Ruddy.
 As a result, on June 20, 2024, Dr. Reicin received an option grant to purchase 289,600 shares of our common stock, Mr. Lochner received an option grant to purchase 118,000 shares of our common stock and Dr. Ruddy received an option grant to purchase 81,700 shares of our common stock, each with an exercise price per share equal to \$16.80, which was the closing price per share of our common stock as reported on the Nasdaq Global Market on the day of closing of the Merger (as adjusted for the Reverse Stock Split).
 The shares subject to these option grants will vest 25% on the first anniversary of the grant date, and thereafter the remaining 75% of the shares will vest in equal monthly installments over the following three years, in each case subject to the recipient's continuous service through the applicable vesting dates, such that the options are vested in full on the four-year anniversary of the grant date.
 Mr. Lochner also received an option grant to purchase 15,000 shares of our common stock with an exercise price per share equal to \$16.80.
-The shares subject to this option grant will vest 50% on June 1, 2026 if we raise \$100 million by June 1, 2026 and have a minimum of a two year cash runway as of June 1, 2026 (i.e. until June 1, 2028), and 50% on June 1, 2028 if we have a minimum of a two year cash runway as of June 1, 2030), in each case, as determined by our Board (or the Compensation Committee) in its sole discretion.
+The shares subject to this option grant will vest 50% on June 1, 2026 if we raise \$100 million by June 1, 2026 and have a minimum of a two year cash runway as of June 1, 2026 (i.e. until June 1, 2028), and 50% on June 1, 2028 if we have a minimum of a two year cash runway as of June 1, 2028 (i.e. until June 1, 2030), in each case, as determined by our Board (or the Compensation Committee) in its sole discretion.